meliopolis/chainhopper-sdk/README.md

 const result = await writeContract(config, request);
 ```

-## Advanced Options
+## Advance Options

-### Single Token vs Dual Token paths
+### Single Token vs Dual Token migrations

 ChainHopper Protocol supports two different methods to migrate a position.

-Single Token: converts the entire position into WETH (via a swap on source chain), migrates it and swaps back to the OtherToken on destination chain before minting.
+Single Token: converts the entire position into WETH (or USDC) (via a swap on source chain), migrates that asset to destination chain and swaps back to the OtherToken on destination chain before minting.

 Dual Token: moves both tokens over independently and reconstructs the position on destination chain.
-This is simpler (fewer steps within the smart contract) but limited as both tokens need to be available routes on the bridge.
+This is simpler (fewer steps within the smart contract) but limited as both tokens need to be available as routes on the bridge.
 Typically WETH and USDC are primary routes, though our current bridge Across supports [a few others for specific chains](https://app.across.to/api/available-routes).
 As of now, one of the two tokens in this path must be either WETH or ETH.

 By default, SDK returns Single Token route.
 To get a quote for Dual Token: